FWDekker/mommy/README.md

 ## installation 🚚
-mommy works on any unix system. mommy is tested on ubuntu, debian, macos, freebsd, netbsd, and openbsd~
+mommy works on any unix system. mommy is tested on ubuntu, debian, archlinux, fedora, macos, freebsd, netbsd, and openbsd~

 ### from a repository 🏤
 _don't see your favorite package manager?